-For those of you who are drawn to teaching a younger audience, you may be interested in Early Childhood Education (ECE).
-There are a lot of similarities between EL ED and ECE, but they have their differences as well.
+For those of you who are drawn to the tiny humans, you may be interested in Early Childhood Education (ECE)!
+There are a lot of similarities between EL ED and ECE, but they are each unique in their own way.

 There are so many amazing aspects to studying Early Childhood Education, but we will try to limit it to five fun facts:

 Most people wonder “what is the biggest difference between Elementary Education and Early Childhood Education?”
 That would be the age of the students they teach.
-ECE students learn to teach children from preschool to 3rd grade.
-ECE majors are the experts in helping young children, while Elementary Education works with older kids as well.
-You could think of ECE majors as the “specialists” in working with younger children.
+ECE students learn to teach children from preschool to 3rd grade and earn a teaching license for grades PreK-3.
+ECE majors become experts in teaching young children in developmentally appropriate ways.
+You could think of ECE majors as the “specialists” with focus on all aspects of a child's development: social, emotional, physical, and cognitive.

 The ECE professors really care, which helps you care.
 If you feel like you want to help children succeed now, just wait until you learn from the professors here at BYU; They’ll inspire you even more!
 The ECE professors are constantly working with teachers in local schools and in the Lab School on campus so they keep current on the best teaching methods and understand the new challenges that young children face in a rapidly changing world.